Bot-detector/bot-detector-scraper/README.md

 # Scraper

-Continuously pulls a list of names from the API and then scrapes them from the hiscores.
+Continuously pulls a list of names from the API and then scrapes them from the hiscores, returning the results back to the API